michaeliuedu/csgo-reverse-engineering/README.md

-# Internal Source Based Cheat (Use densebear-internal Folder Only)
+# Internal Source Based Cheat
 **Cheat code being likely be depreciated soon.
 I just wanted to release it before source 2 releases.
 This is not a vaiable public game exploit so if you are looking for that, I suggest lookng elsewhere.
 This is for learning purposes and reference purposes for those who have similiar endeavors, not for cheaters.**